foliea/grounds-exec-deprecated/README.md

 This the official repository of the `Grounds` project.

+`Grounds` is a web application that compiles and executes arbitrary code and returns the program output.
+`Grounds` support many languages and make it really trivial to add support for any language.

 This project is written in `Ruby` and `Go`.

 This project is made with three major parts: